 The New York Life Insurance Company Rating

 New York Life’s balance sheet is iron-clad.
 New York Life is rated an “A++” (Superior) by A.M.
 Best.
-A++ is an investment grade rating and their highest mark.
+A++ is an excellent rating.
+New York Life is considered investment grade and they received A.M.
+Best’s highest mark.
 New York Life can be viewed as being in excellent financial health with the ability to meet its ongoing life insurance obligations.

-If you want a second opinion, Standard & Poor’s has New York Life rated as AA+.
-Receiving an A rating is investment grade and indicates that New York Life has low credit risk.
 The New York Life Comdex score is 100, which is a composite score averaging the ratings of the major insurance rating organizations.
-Said another way, New York Life scores higher than 100% of all other insurance companies ranked on the Comdex scale.
+New York Life score is higher than virtually every other insurance companies ranked on the Comdex scale.

 New York Life Credit Rating Snapshot

 New York Life Insurance Company received temporary ratings downgrade by Standard and Poor’s to AA+ in 2011, which is still an elite rating.
 This move had little do do with New York Life’s company management and was more of a reflection of U.S. sovereign debt instability at the time since insurance companies are highly linked to government bonds.
 Today, domestic economic outlooks have stabilized, and New York Life has returned to the top ratings.